 Pursuant to the provisions of Section 204 of the Companies Act 2013 and rules madethere under the Company has appointed M/s Dhirendra Maurya & Associates CompanySecretary in Practice to undertake Secretarial Audit of the Company.
-The Secretarial AuditReport is included in Annexure -II and forms an integral part of this Report.
+The Secretarial AuditReport is enclosed in Annexure D and forms an integral part of this Report.

 There is no secretarial audit qualification for the year under review.

 30. Significant and material orders passed by the regulators or courts:

 There are no significant material orders passed by the Regulators / Courts which wouldimpact the going concern status of the Company and its future operations.

 32. Particulars of Loans Guarantees or Investments by the Company:

 Details of Loans guarantees or investments covered under the provisions of Section 186of the Companies Act 2013 are given in the notes to Financial Statements.

 As required under Regulation 23 of SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 the Company has formulated policy on dealing with RelatedParty Transactions.
-The Policy is available on the website of the Company and Weblink ofthe same is: http://www.shardulsecurities.com/related%20party%20transaction%20policy.pdf
+The Policy is available on the website of the Company.
+Weblink of thesame is: http://www.shardulsecurities.com/related%20party%20transaction%20policy.pdf

 The Company has established a whistle blower policy and vigil mechanism for directorsand employees to report concerns about unethical behavior actual or suspected fraud orviolation of the company's code of conduct policy.
 The mechanism provides for adequatesafeguards against victimization of directors and employees.
 None of the personnel havebeen denied access to the Audit Committee of the Board.
-The details of Whistle BlowerPolicy are available on the website of the Company www.shardulsecurities.com/vigil%20mechanism%20policy.pdf
+The details of Whistle BlowerPolicy are available on the website of the Company.
+Weblink of the sameis:http://www.shardulsecurities.com/vigil%20mechanism%20policy.pdf

 a.
 Particulars of Employees: